cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 git clone https://github.com/robfatland/ocean
 ```

 Now you should see a folder called `ocean` in the navigator.
+Navigate to this folder
+and start the notebook called **`Biooptics.ipynb`**.
+Use the Run menu to run all of
+the cells in this notebook.
+This will take a minute or two; and when it is done you
+might take a moment to look through the results.
+You can also see the markdown behind
+the rendering by double-clicking on a text cell.